Campaign of the Month: October 2017

-By the mid-18th century, however, few of the Anarchs in New Orleans were high-minded idealists: most of those were culled by the diablerists, poachers, bastard childer, Caitiff, and other dregs of the Old World who Europe’s elders were only too happy to see leave their cities.
-Accounts of this era in the Movement’s history remain spotty.
-The only still-extant Anarchs (and now elders in their own rights) who remember anything of the 18th century are Miss Opal and Smiling Jack, the former of whom parts with information as miserly as any Nosferatu, and the latter of whom is under blood hunt should he return to New Orelans.
+By the mid-18th century, few of the Anarchs in New Orleans were high-minded idealists: most of them were culled by the diablerists, poachers, bastard childer, Caitiff, and other dregs of the Old World who Europe’s elders were only too happy to expel from their cities.
+Accounts of this era in the local Movement’s history remain spotty.
+The only still-extant Anarchs (now elders in their own rights) who remember anything of New Orleans’ earliest nights are Miss Opal and the famed Smiling Jack.
+The former parts with information as miserly as any Nosferatu, while the latter is under blood hunt should he return to New Orelans.

 More to come…

 • Miss Opal, Nosferatu primogen and co-regent of Mid-City (8th-generation Nosferatu, e. mid 18th century)